19hours/sg-statutes/Acts/Women’s Charter.md

 [30/96]

-(4) The court, when ordering maintenance for a wife or child under this section, shall have regard to all the circumstances of the case including the following matters:
+(4) The court, when ordering maintenance for a wife, an incapacitated husband or a child under this section, shall have regard to all the circumstances of the case including the following matters:

-(a) the financial needs of the wife or child;
+(a) the financial needs of the wife, incapacitated husband or child;

+[Act 7 of 2016 wef 01/07/2016]

-(b) the income, earning capacity (if any), property and other financial resources of the wife or child;
+(b) the income, earning capacity (if any), property and other financial resources of the wife, incapacitated husband or child;

+[Act 7 of 2016 wef 01/07/2016]

-(c) any physical or mental disability of the wife or child;
+(c) any physical or mental disability of the wife, incapacitated husband or child;

+[Act 7 of 2016 wef 01/07/2016]

 (d) the age of each party to the marriage and the duration of the marriage;

 (e) the contributions made by each of the parties to the marriage to the welfare of the family, including any contribution made by looking after the home or caring for the family;

+(f) the standard of living enjoyed —

+(i) by the wife before her husband neglected or refused to provide reasonable maintenance for her;

+(ii) by the incapacitated husband before his wife neglected or refused to provide reasonable maintenance for him; or

-(f) the standard of living enjoyed by the wife or child before the husband or parent, as the case may be, neglected or refused to provide reasonable maintenance for the wife or child;
+(iii) by the child before a parent neglected or refused to provide reasonable maintenance for the child;

+[Act 7 of 2016 wef 01/07/2016]

 (g) in the case of a child, the manner in which he was being, and in which the parties to the marriage expected him to be, educated or trained; and

 (h) the conduct of each of the parties to the marriage, if the conduct is such that it would in the opinion of the court be inequitable to disregard it.

 [30/96]

+[Act 7 of 2016 wef 01/07/2016]

 (5) The court shall not make an order under subsection (2) for the benefit of a child who has attained the age of 21 years or for a period that extends beyond the day on which the child will attain that age unless the court is satisfied that the provision of the maintenance is necessary because —